xeolabs/xeoEngine-experiment/README.md

 xeoEngine is an insanely modular and abstract WebGL-based 3D engine built on [ActorJS](http://actorjs.org) and [SceneJS](http://scenejs.org).

+## Examples
+Find a growing collection of live and tweakable examples over at [CodePen](http://codepen.io/collection/BfogF)

 ## Concept

 Via JSON-RPC calls, xeoEngine lets us plug actors together to create 3D worlds, then fire calls at the actors to make the worlds